frconor-ebook/meditations/_posts/2025-04-01-the-woman-caught-in-adultery.md

 We look at this lady caught in adultery, the reaction of Our Lord, and His mercy.
 It can lead us to contemplate the infinite mercy of God, to thank Him for His mercies toward each one of us. which knows no bounds.

 We see that His mercy is greater than His justice, that God is the Father of mercy.
-He "sees in secret, but He also rewards in secret" (cf. Matt.
+He "sees in secret, but He also rewards in secret" (*cf*.
+Matt.
 6:4,6,18).
 He wants to reveal the mystery of His love.

 In the Encyclical *Dives in misericordia* ("Rich in Mercy"), St. John Paul II says that modern man "needs mercy."